skiloop/servicemon/README.md

 servicemon
 ========
-Service Monitor, a tool to gard service
+Service Monitor, a tool to guard service, automatic check availability of a service and restart or switch to alternative